-As discussed in Note 20, the 2019 basic financial statements has been restated to correct net position related to the balance due to the Puerto Rico Aqueduct and Sewer Authority.
+As discussed in Note 19, the 2020 basic financial statements has been restated to correct net position from prior year accrued and payable balances without supporting evidence, and to adjust balances recorded as part of the deferred outflow of resources.
 Our opinion is not modified with respect to these matters.